This post was updated in March 2019.

-Step 3: Choose Healthy Foods & Let Your Toddler Lead with Appetite
+Step 3: Choose Healthy Foods & Let Your Toddler Lead with His Appetite

 Toddlerhood is a time of food exploration.
-Namely, you are offering a lot of different foods in order to help your toddler expand his food variety and repertoire.
+Namely, you are offering a lot of different foods in order to help your toddler try new foods and expand his food variety.